 “Microsoft offered some migration tools that were more of a ‘lift and shift’ mentality that had us making a copy of our entire data footprint and taking it offline while it was being uploaded,” Pack said.
 “But our systems need to be online 24/7, 365.
 We needed something that could move our data continually, picking up deltas as users access their content, while also using the minimum bandwidth.”

-After searching for other migration tools to complete their move to Office 365, Dyno Nobel discovered that what they truly needed was an enterprise content migration platform capable of synchronization.
+After searching for other migration tools to complete their move to Office 365, Dyno Nobel discovered that what they truly needed was a synchronization tool.